Golf Course Review of Renaissance Golf Club

 Renaissance will host the Scottish Seniors Open later this year and in 2018 will stage Final Open Qualifying.
 There are several sets of tees.
 From the back tips the course stretches to a mighty 7,293 yards and even on a benign day I dare to think how difficult it will play from this distance into the undulating greens.
 From the white tees (6,766 yards) or the yellow blocks (6,121 yards) it probably doesn’t matter too much because approaching some of the greens with a wedge compared to a 3-iron is just as testing and truth be told perhaps a little bit more enjoyable with a shorter stick.
 As you can see there is a big gap between the white and yellow stones, so much so the scorecard has two other total yardages which mix and match the two.
 And that’s what I’d do - if you have free reign I’d probably pick and choose the different tees.

-In my opinion the main thing that will hold Renaissance back from being talked about amongst the real greats (for now anyway) is the newness of the course.
+In my opinion the main thing that will hold Renaissance back from being talked about amongst the real greats, for now anyway, is the newness of the course (it opened in 2008).
 It was immaculately presented, fast and running, but you can’t buy or create aged turf that has been golfed on for centuries – a factor that elevates a golf course to an entirely different level for me.
 The ball undoubtedly reacts differently (albeit slightly, but noticeably) on the ground at Gullane, Luffness, Muirfield and North Berwick, to cite examples in this corner of East Lothian, and whilst this may well come at Renaissance we are talking decades if not longer.
 Now just let me go and find my time machine.